Rocket Raccoon and Star-Lord

 An ear puck was created using the lid of a conveniently-shaped plastic coffee container, which I cut a hole out of the middle and modified using clay.
 I made a mold of this piece and cast it twice to get the ear pucks for the final helmet.

 As I continued to work on the clay sculpt, I used the cast ear pucks to make sure I had the overall shape right.
 The eyes were created in a similar fashion.
-If you've got multiple parts of a mask that need to look identical - especially such a fiddly shape as a perfect circle! - it's really helpful to pre-build the piece, mold it, and cast multiple copies.
-(For additional details, see Tip: Using Pre-made Objects while Sculpting)
+If you've got multiple parts of a mask that need to look identical - especially such a fiddly shape as a perfect circle! - it's really helpful to pre-build the piece, mold it, and cast multiple copies. (see Tip: Using Pre-made Objects while Sculpting)

 I built a base for the remaining modifications to the helm out of that simple plastic mesh used for yarn work.
 It's an easy material to cut and work with, and makes a decent base for sculpting over.